Are you in planning mode right now?

 Apart from the museums, a family can definitely enjoy a good time near the lake.
-There are free admission gardens, parks and botanical gardens near the lake that promise a relaxed family vacation.
+There are free admission gardens, parks and botanical gardens near the lake that promise a relaxing family vacation.
 During summers, you can add a zing to the whole holiday by swimming in the designated lake areas, taking a boat ride and hiking to Mount Saleve for the gorgeous view of the city.

 Geneva also has kid-friendly areas like Carouge.
-With a Sardinian kind of an architecture and best of Swiss Chocolate makers, Carouge invites kids of all ages to enjoy a wonderful time in the city.
+With a Sardinian kind of architecture and best of Swiss Chocolate makers, Carouge invites kids of all ages to enjoy a wonderful time in the city.
 The place keeps the kids entertained with street murals like unsolved puzzles, maze structures and much more.

 Contributed by Ridima Mittal | Little Joys and more

 Built on seven hills and stretching along the river Tejo, this enchanting city includes everything to make it a perfect family destination.
-It boasts a warm, Mediterranean climate and an incredible culture with rich history.
+It boasts a warm, Mediterranean climate and an incredible culture with a rich history.